jchhong/java-ordering_system/README.md

 * The background image is provided, which is a cartoon cooking image.
 * You can save the menu by clicking the "Save My Menu" button.
 * You can reload the menu by clicking the "Reload My Menu" button.

+## 5. Phase 4: Task 2
+Examples of events:
+- Added a new dish: Strawberry $2.45
+- Removed dish: Salmon Salad $9.85

+## 6.Phase 4: Task 3 Reflection
+If I had more time, I would add an association from OrderingAppGUI to Order.
+I did not realize the part for Ordering function for my GUI since I don't have that much time.
+Another change I'm thinking of is considering an observering pattern for Menu, that is, notify Order when there's a new dish added to Menu.
+But my project is now simple with not many functions, this may not be needed.